kinoasm/Profile/README.md

   - Started development with basic HTML from 2019-.
   - Used to main in React Native for Mobile Hybrid Platform development -2020.
   - Mainly developing React-based Projects nowadays.
+  - Most of my works are not uploaded in public repository for security.

 # :computer: Tools